notweerdmonk/memblock/README.md

 #include <memblock.h>
 ```

+##### Footnotes

-The macros use statement expressions which is a non-standard extension provided by GNU GCC.
+- The macros use statement expressions which is a non-standard extension provided by GNU GCC.
+- Pointers are cast to different types for arithmetic and `use_mem` casts memory to pointer type requested by user.
+Suggestion is to add `-fno-strict-aliasing` option if the compiler gives warnings or there is any undefined behaviour in the program.